Facts and Episodes

 I had done my best and tried to explain to my American client Tom when to use 'haben' as an auxiliary verb and when to use 'sein' in the perfect German.
 But Tom wasn't entirely satisfied.
 "That's certainly right, Niels.
 But I'm an engineer, and as an engineer, I love...

-Presenting Facts and Figures in German
+Business German: Presenting Facts and Figures in German

 In terms of grammar, Business German hardly differs from German as a general language.
 In terms of vocabulary, however, it differs a lot..
 And here the purchasing manager in the automotive industry needs a largely different technical vocabulary than the chief...